Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

-This shows that the higher values of scatter-to-primary ratio are not restricted to a small number of detector pixels.
-The strong scatter scenario is also evident in the corruption of the reconstructions from uncorrected total measurements: the peak reconstruction error from the total measurements $\tau$ is 1557 HU, which is $46\%$ when normalized by the peak density of 3407 HU of the primary reconstructions from $p$.
+The synthesized measurements display an expected strong correlation between attenuation along a $(t, \theta)$-ray and the corresponding scatter-to-primary ratio $s(t,\theta)/p(t,\theta)$: when averaged over the areas in the test phantoms with $p(t,\theta) < \sqrt{I_0}$ we observed $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta)\approx 59\%$ .
+The peak value over all detector pixels is $\max_{t,\theta} s(t,\theta)/p(t,\theta) = 956\%$.
+This shows that the higher values of scatter-to-primary ratio are not restricted to few detector pixels.
+The strong scatter scenario is also evident in the corruption of the $\tau$-reconstructions from uncorrected total measurements with peak reconstruction error of 1557 HU, or $46\%$ of the peak density of 3407 HU of the $p$-reconstructions from primary $p$.

-Average reconstruction accuracy metrics are reported in Table \ref{table:recon_acc_mono_3D_recon} for the three test phantoms.
+Average reconstruction accuracies are reported in Table \ref{table:recon_acc_mono_3D_recon} for the three test phantoms.
 DSE improves on the uncorrected case as expected.
 However, consistent with our observations, which will be discussed next, PhILSCAT and OV-PhILSCAT perform significantly better than DSE in these experiments on all metrics.
 OV-PhILSCAT provides not only a slightly better PSNR than PhILSCAT, but is also twice as fast.

-The FBP reconstruction of a test phantom using primary measurements $p$ and the absolute reconstruction errors in HU obtained by the algorithms are shown in Fig.~\ref{fig:recon_comp_3D_parallel_CT_sagittal}, where the display range for the reconstruction is set to $\approx 70\%$ of the maximum value in HU, and that for absolute error is set to $\approx 20\%$ of the reconstruction image.
-Vertical 1D line profiles extracted from the reconstructions at the same location as in Fig.~\ref{fig:recon_comp_3D_parallel_CT_sagittal} are compared in Fig.~\ref{fig:line_profile_hor_comp_3D_parallel_CT_sagittal}.
+The FBP $p$-reconstruction of a test phantom and the absolute reconstruction errors in HU obtained by the algorithms are shown in Fig.~\ref{fig:recon_comp_3D_parallel_CT_sagittal}.
+Line profiles extracted from the reconstructions at the same location as in Fig.~\ref{fig:recon_comp_3D_parallel_CT_sagittal} are compared in Fig.~\ref{fig:line_profile_hor_comp_3D_parallel_CT_sagittal}.